Utkarsh-vishnoi/laravel-qr-code/README.md

-# laravel-2-step-verification
+# laravel-qrcode
-A laravel plugin to easily implement Google Authenticator.
+A laravel plugin to simplify QRcode generation.

 # Installation
 Install it via composer
-    composer require utkarsh/laravel-two-step-verification
+    composer require utkarsh/laravel-qrcode

-Then add the `TwoStepVerificationServiceProvider` to the `providers` array in `config/app.php`.
+Then add the `QrCodeServiceProvider` to the `providers` array in `config/app.php`.
-    Utkarsh\TwoStepVerification\Providers\TwoStepVerificationServiceProvider::class,
+    Utkarsh\QrCode\Providers\QrCodeServiceProvider::class,

-then add the `TwoStepVerification` alias to the aliases array in the same file.
+then add the `QrCode` alias to the aliases array in the same file.
-    `'TwoStepVerification' => Utkarsh\TwoStepVerification\Facades\Authenticate::class,`
+    `'QrCode' => Utkarsh\QrCodeServiceProvider\Facades\QRcode::class,`

 # Usage
 Coming Soon!